 openssl x509 -inform DER -in cert.der -out cert.pem

-Browsers show security warnings when the certificate chain is incomplete.
-Always include intermediate certificates when creating PFX files using the -certfile parameter.
+Browsers display security warnings when the certificate chain is incomplete.
+Always include intermediates when building PFX files with -certfile.
+Most CA-issued certificate packages include a separate bundle file for this purpose.

 OpenSSL needs read access to input files and write access to the output directory.
-Check file permissions and run with appropriate privileges.
+On Linux/macOS, run with sudo if needed, or adjust file permissions with chmod.

 Frequently Asked Questions (FAQs)